 - Ask at least two people to read each item – your application, essay(s), project proposal and resume.
 It’s hard to see typos and grammatical mistakes when you’ve read them a million times.

 - Relax, you’re well ahead of the game.

 - Submit the application on time – ideally no later than one week in advance.
 Many fellowship organizations have rules against taking applications after the deadline.
 Don’t think you’ll be the exception to this rule.

 - Ask the organization to confirm they’ve received your application and reference letters, ideally before the deadline has passed.

 Once that’s done, you just have sit back and wait for the notification of whether you’ve been selected for the finalist interview.

 Now if you are that person who found out about a fellowship just weeks or, heaven forbid, days before the application is due, don’t despair.
-If you are highly organized, it’s not impossible to cram these tasks into a small window of time.
+If you are highly organized, it’s possible to cram these tasks into a small window of time.
 Truth be told, when I was a college senior in 2000, I found out about the NYC Urban Fellows Program 2 weeks before the application was due and I was still able to prepare a successful application.
-With organizational skills and optimism, anything is possible.
+With organizational skills and optimism, anything is possible!